Estimated Initial Investment

-(1) Expenditures.
-The estimated high and low ranges in the tables above are based on the past experience of ValuePest.com Franchised Businesses.
-All fees imposed by us are non-refundable.
-Fees and expenses paid to vendors or other third parties should also be considered non-refundable.
+The estimated high and low ranges in the tables above are based on the past experience of ValuePest Franchised Businesses.
+The fees and expenses above are paid to vendors.

 (4) Insurance.
-You are required to purchase and maintain at all times, general liability insurance, workman’s compensation insurance with ValuePest.com named as an additional insured.
+You are required to purchase and maintain at all times, general liability insurance, workman’s compensation insurance with ValuePest named as an additional insured.
 You may purchase this insurance from any approved vendor.

 (5) Travel and Living Expenses During Training.
 We provide training at our corporate office and National Training Center located in Monroe, North Carolina or at another location we designate.
 ValuePest does not charge you for this training.
 However, you must pay for airfare, meals, transportation costs, salaries, benefits, lodging and incidental expenses for all initial training program attendees.

-(10) Additional Funds – 3 Months.
+(8) Additional Funds – 3 Months.
 This is for budgeting purposes only to account for unanticipated expenses.
 This amount includes estimated operating expenses you should expect to incur during the first 3 months of operations, not including any revenue generated by your Franchised Business.
-It includes Royalties, Call Center Support Fees, payroll costs, deposits, fees for city, state, and local business licenses, insurance, business entity organization expenses, other prepaid expenses, accounting and professional fees, and other operational expenses.
+It includes, payroll costs, deposits, fees for city, state, and, insurance, business entity organization expenses, other prepaid expenses, accounting and professional fees, and other operational expenses.
 These figures do not include any taxes that you may pay.
 You should check your local and state governmental agencies for any taxes that may be assessed.
 These figures do not include any salary or compensation that you may choose to draw from the business.